Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 Lanz: "You know, this is getting ridiculous. **I don't get any of this nonsense!**"

-Taion: "M's only stepping back.
+Taion warned, "M's only stepping back.
 She could _still_ use her powers.
 Just keep an eye on how the Mondo act."

 Sena: "Yeah, will do!"

 Words in his thoughts: "_A Moebius with my face...
-Is it something to do with how Moebius and Ouroboros have fought... over the ages?_" As if something strike that blurs his vision, he saw the iris glowing Moebius and some dark soul emitting from N's body.
-He closed his eyes, trying to shook his head to get away that look. "_Need to stay focused.
+Is it something to do with how Moebius and Ouroboros have fought... over the ages?_" Something seemed to strike his mind; he saw a dark glow and purple smoke that enshrouded N, and his eyes in Moebius's red.
+As his vision blurred, he shook his head to clear it up, "_Need to stay focused.
 One little mistake, and it's over._"

 Third round!

 ---

-Just before he pull his sword, the energy that emanates through the sheath is so strong it distorts the surrounding air.
-Eunie's Ouroboros shot at him; he just jumped up, unsheathed his sword, and slice through her.
-Eunie: "Aw, coe on...
+Without even pulling his sword, the momentum that his sword gathered is so strong it's enough to distort the environment{{footnote: Just like the water vapor in a heating sun after a heavy rain.}}.
+Eunie's Ouroboros was shooting at him; he closed his eyes, jumped up and unleashed his sword.
+"Aw, come on...
 Urggggaaaaahhhh!!!!"
-A moment later, she shattered into pieces before falling towards the ground.
+Immediately, she shattered into pieces, each falling back to the ground.
 N sheathed his sword back into the scabbard.

 "Eunie!!!
 Urggaaaaaahhhh!!!"
-Lanz took control from Sena and dashed towards N, still floating on the air.
-A punch on his sword made no dent; the force don't even sent him flying in the opposite direction, despite there's no friction that could hold him in position.
-They exchanged blows while floating mid-air.
+Lanz, being worried, took control from Sena while dashing towards N, still in mid-air.
+His punch made not a scratch on his scabbard, nor does N obeys the Newton's third law: he doesn't move an inch with applied force mid-air, where friction is nil!
 "Yaaaaaarggghhhh!!!"
-As he broke his shield, he grabbed him by his neck and slammed him onto the ground below.
-Then, he returned back on to the ground.
+Several blows exchanged mid-air and his shield broke down.
+N grabbed Lanz's Ouroboros by its neck and threw it on to the ground below.

-Eunie recombined her body parts before Taion took over, "Try some of this!"
-Mondo swirled around the unmoving N, gathered into a ball that encircled him, bringing him up on to the air, "Eat it!"
-It exploded and sent some dust that enshrouded his view on N's status.
-Riku, Manana, and M looked at the scene, waiting for the answer.
+"Try some of this!"
+Taion took control from Eunie and swirled his Mondo around N, whom made it back on to the ground, gathered into a ball encircling him, and bringing him up slightly above the ground.
+"Eat it!"
+The explosion sent burnt Mondo and dust that enshrouded their view on N's status.
 "Did it work?"

-As the dust cleared, we saw the unscathed N standing on the ground.
+As the dust cleared, N was unscathed.
 "Can't be...
 Not a scratch?!"
-Too late.
-While he was thinking, his sword sliced through him; N stop behind him, and he disintegrated once more.
+Taion hadn't had time to perform subsequent measures when he was sliced; he disintegrated once more upon N returning his sword into the scabbard.

 "Taion!
 Eunie!"
-Sena and Noah took over, dashing towards N. With the back of the sword, he easily blocked Sena's hammer, disintegrating her hammer in the process.
-His speed was quick, dodging Noah's slash.
-Those that he can't dodge, or chose not to dodge, he made minimal movements with his swords to block them.
-Holding on to his sword, he sliced Mio's Ouroboros's leg.
-He then turned to watch Mio's Ouroboros struggled getting up.
-Noah took control thereafter.
+Sena and Noah were running towards N. With the back of his sword, he easily blocked Sena's hammer and disintegrate it into pieces.
+After Sena rolled out of the scene, Noah tried slashing, but was too slow.
+Those that N don't think he wanted to dodge{{footnote: Or maybe that he can't without maintaining his posture.}} he blocked with his sword by moving the minimal distance required.
+As Mio took control towards the sliding-back N, he slashed off her feet "Ahhh urrrrggg ahhhh uhhhhh..."
+She rolled and fell.

+N turned his attention to Mio's Ouroboros after sheathing his sword.
+She was struggling to get up; Noah took control in the moment.
 "After all that, he hasn't even had to transform...
 That's insane...!"

-Just then, his Ouroboros core was glowing hot suddenly, steam rising from their body.
-Their time was nigh.
-While Noah examined his body, N cared to explain what's happening, "Ouroboros and Moebius both... manifest outwards from their core.
+HIs body started to glow red hot, steam emanating from the Ouroboros Core as he finished his sentence.
+He looked at his own body, realizing his time was almost up.
+The beeping sound started warning him to cancel the Interlink.
+N had the patience to explain what was happening, "Ouroboros and Moebius both... manifest outwards from their core.
 So long as the core is intact... you can slice off as many limbs as you like.
 They will keep growing back...{{footnote: Taion's leg and all of Sena's limbs hadn't yet grow back, but they were already glowing red hot.}} Yet, at the cost of vast energy consumption.
 Of course, this cuts down the time you can stay in that form. _You're at your limit._"

-After he finished, he sliced Noah's Ouroboros once more time.
-As the limbs detached and they exploded mid-air, they were forced to cancel the interlink.
-Riku and Manana watched in awe as they smashed to the ground.
-M closed her eyes and look down, evading looking at the scene.
-Noah: "H-how...?
+As he finished his sentence, he dashed so quickly at Noah's Ouroboros, still attending to his own body, and performed a slice so fast we don't see the sword.
+"YAAAAAAAAHHHH!!!"
+Noah's Ouroboros detached as it launched itself high into the air like a rocket, disintegrating (its interlink) mid-air.
+M closed her eyes to keep away from the inhumane scene.
+"Urrrrrgghhhh" "Ahhhhhhh" Both dropped to the ground some distance apart.

+Noah was struggling to get up on his feet, still questioning, "_H-how...?
 Our power...
-There's really nothing we can do to beat him?!"
-He struggled to get on his feet as he lost hope, continuing, "*Mio...* Everybody's hopes and dreams...
+There's really nothing we can do to beat him?!
+Mio...
+Everybody's hopes and dreams...
 They die here?
-Uhuh..."
+Uhuh..._" He struggled on his feet, but it seems he lost his hope simultaneously.

-N turned around and remarked while he grip onto the handle, "Your hope is a fool's hope.
+N gripped the sword's handle, turned around at him and remarked, "Your hope is a fool's hope.
 And I will end your dreams... now!"
 He pulled his sword and launched a purple slash at Noah.
-No one on the battlefield could do anything.
-It sent him flying into the air.
+No others could shield for him; for they were struggling to get up themselves.
+The slash sent him into the air, and we could see some motes floating where he was injured.

 Still in (Taion's) Ouroboros form, Eunie called out, "N-Noah!!!"
 They watched as he fell onto the ground.
-He wasn't dead, though.
-Seems like N didn't want him to die just yet.
+N didn't kill him.
+Slowly walking towards him, he commented,

-As he took steps towards Noah, "Power is for those who face reality.
-And I, having witnessed countless realities, preside in a world beyond your ken!"
+"Power is for those who face reality.
+And I, having **witnessed countless realities, preside in a world beyond your ken!**"

-Noah turned facing the ground, "Reality, you say?"
+"Reality, you say?"

 "Huuuuuuuahhhhhh!!!!"
-Mio dashed towards N, which caught his attention.
-"Urggghhh" One slash and she flew in the other direction, losing her grip on her twin ring in that instance.
-Noah watched her flew away, got up on his feet and dashed after her.
+Meanwhile, Mio had gotten up on her feet, dashing towards N; her anger at what he had done to Noah is her strength.
+"Urggghhh" With eyes wide opened, Noah could only see her brutally being knocked back, gliding across the air, losing her grip on the ring.

 "**MIO!!!**" He got hold of her shoulder and waist as he tried to help her up, "**Mio!!
 You OK?!
 Mio?!**"

 "I...
 I'll live..."
-N, with the Moebius symbol glowing in his eyes, was standing in front of them; their attention turned towards him.
-The protection and the connection between them perhaps had brought some unwanted memories buried deep in his mind.
-He expressed resentment.

-Meanwhile, Sena's Ouroboros tilted her head upwards and looked at N; her limbs not growing back anymore.
+As they looked up, N was standing a few feet{{footnote: One isn't US resident, so one isn't sure how 'feet' measures, but one assumed the length of our real 'feet', and the vague 'a few' signifies error rate between a small foot or a big foot you have.}} in front of them.
+His attention was on such protection Noah offered to Mio; perhaps it had brought unwanted memories that he had long buried.
+The group watched the sadistic look in his eyes, unsure what he would do to them next.

+At the other side, Sena's Ouroboros were crazily beeping with their limbs still detached.
 "Mimi..."
-She recalled the bits and pieces from her memories with her, the loving memories of their accompaniment, how she reminded her to be herself, how she helped her through the desert, how she sat by herself with her flute on her hand.
-Inside the Ouroboros's (orange smoke) space, she calmly called out, "Lanz..."
+She recalled how they accompanied each other, their bits and pieces together.
+"Lanz..."

 "Mm?"